Diophantine Astrophysics arithmodynamics · a candidate field at the boundary of number theory and celestial mechanics

 For an n-planet system, the resonance chain — the tuple of nearest low-order commensurabilities — concentrates on a sparse subset of the combinatorially possible chains.
 Concentration is robust to the size of the alphabet (Tests 4 and 6).
 Consecutive resonances in a chain are non-independent at coarse resolution.

-Conjecture III — Arithmetic Hair not yet tested
+Conjecture III — Arithmetic Hair falsified in naive form (Test 12)

 Galactic disk substructure (moving groups, phase-space spirals) is the image, under the galactic potential's integrable flow, of rational points on a lower-dimensional resonant submanifold of action space.